pizzapuppies/FYP_code/readme.md

 It's more of a place to store iterations and attempts so i don't have to undo a 1000 times to see how changes compare to each other

-also this is a good opertunity for me to learn how to use github
+also this is a good opportunity for me to learn how to use github

 The project uses EIS data to predict the prescence of dengue and later on i'll use gans and vaes to create fake data